jit06/retroarch_fbdev_c1/README.md

 - cbvs mode to ntsc (480p)
 - display set to 640x480 by default (change it in boot.ini)
 - default cpu freq to 1728 (higher = crash during compilation of emulators)
-- no boot message
+- no boot message, no login message
-- console cursor enabled by default (throught some fbdev apps disable it)
+- console cursor enabled by default (throught amiberry disable it...)
 - /var/log in tmpfs (limited to 20Mb), journald log to ram
 - some services disabled : rsyslog, ModemManager, pppd-dns, wpa_supplicant, loadcpufreq
+- handle overscan : simply create /media/boot/overscan and put your value as "x y width height"

 # important things to note